PASSPORT CONTROL & VISA & CUSTOMS & VACCINATION CARD.

 UBER is widely used in Kenya and mostly trust-able, before coming, it is better you to install those apps to your smart phone.
 You will need it on your arrival from airport to town.
 The cost is about 10-15 USD from airport to city center, depending on traffic jam.

 Public transport is done by MATATUs (Busses), BODA BODAs (Motorbikes) or TUK TUKs (Tri-porters).
 It is not recommend to use one of above unless you are not familiar.
-In case, you must have cash for payment which is the only method.
+In case, you must have cash for payment which is the not only method but the other option is mpesa, mobile payment.

 Regular taxis are also available, since they have no tracking system and taxi-meters, price should be fixed before your ride, even can be change during or at the end of the trip.